subtlepseudonym/subtlepseudonym.github.io/content/about/about.md

 title: About
 draft: false
 ---
 By trade, I write software.

-Generically, I just like to build stuff.
+As a person, I just like to build stuff.

 Occasionally, I write about it.